 School of Education

 Current Research

-David's research interests are situated at the interface of education and psychology.
-David 's research is focused on the development of therapeutic pedagogy and pedagogies of human flourishing.
-Currently, he is researching the use of independent day/boarding schools as a form of social-pedagogical intervention for looked after and vulnerable children.
+David's research interests are situated at the interface of psychology and education.
+David 's research is focused on the development of therapeutic pedagogy and experiential learning for human flourishing.
+Currently, he is researching the use of independent day/boarding schools as a social-pedagogical intervention for looked after and vulnerable children in England.
 This builds on earlier work in this area researching the use of boarding schools for children that are looked after or are in need of a safe and secure environment to help them flourish.
+David is also collaborating with colleagues and students researching the process and effectiveness of person-centred counselling in a community setting.

-David is currently supervising 11 doctoral students completing PhDs on a range of topics including parental facilitation of children's motivation and autonomy for learning from home during the COVID19 pandemic in Saudi Arabia; relationship satisfaction, wellbeing and authenticity; teacher authenticity; person-centred experiential counselling for people who have experienced traumatic events; and the process of learning to become a person-centred counsellor and educator; the role of hope in conductive education; the role and links between the concept of experiencing and emotional intelligence; and humanistic psychology informed self-care apps.
+David is currently supervising 11 doctoral students completing PhDs on a range of topics including parental facilitation of children's motivation and autonomy for learning from home during the COVID19 pandemic in Saudi Arabia; relationship satisfaction, wellbeing and authenticity; teacher authenticity; person-centred experiential counselling for people who have experienced traumatic events; and the process of learning to become a person-centred counsellor and educator; the role of hope in conductive education; the role and links between the concept of experiencing and emotional intelligence; adverse childhood experiences and person-centred education, and the mediating effects of tutor-student relationships on cultural belonging and wellbeing in education.

 Future Research

-David is keen to hear from potential doctoral research students or practitioners with an interest in therapeutic pedagogy, psychology, education and their links with wellbeing.
+David is open to hearing from potential doctoral research students or practitioners with an interest in applications of person-centred psychology and theory, therapeutic pedagogy, psychology and education and their links with wellbeing.

+School of Education